 (Sources: FEMA and Tennessee Department of Mental Health and Substance Abuse Services)

-For disaster survivors who find themselves fatigued, short-tempered, suffering from depression, loss of appetite, hopelessness or sleeplessness, the state and FEMA have partnered to offer free crisis counseling services until March 13.
+For disaster survivors who find themselves fatigued, short-tempered, suffering from depression, loss of appetite, hopelessness or sleeplessness, the state and FEMA have partnered to offer free crisis counseling services through May 15, 2017.
 Crisis counseling is available through the Tennessee Recovery Project at 865-255-6716.
 Survivors who are deaf, hard of hearing or have a speech disability and use TTY can access the counseling program at the same number.
 For a list of resources, disaster survivors can also call the Disaster Distress Helpline at 800-985-5990 or the Mobile Crisis Unit at 865-539-2409.

 (Source: Tennessee Department of Labor and Workforce Development)

 The Tennessee Department of Labor and Workforce Development has the following location available to assist dislocated workers in Sevier County: